Thursday, 9 June 2011

 Holiday or retreat?

-A yoga holiday is essentially an activity holiday with 2 – 4 hours yoga a day and plenty of free time as opposed to a yoga retreat where most of the day will be organised around yoga practices.
+A yoga holiday is essentially an activity holiday with 2 – 4 hours yoga a day and plenty of free time as opposed to a more intensive yoga retreat where most of the day will be organised around yoga practices.
 It is wise to check what the typical daily schedule is and that it accords with how much yoga you want in relation to how much holiday.

 Who to book with ?